Breakfast, the Most Important Meal of the Day

 1 | Eating protein for breakfast puts you in a good mood

-We recommend eating protein in the morning to stimulate dopamine production, a neurotransmitter that boosts your mood early in the morning and for the rest of the day.
+We recommend eating protein in the morning to stimulate dopamine production: a neurotransmitter that boosts your mood early in the morning and for the rest of the day.
 For instance, eat eggs (boiled, scrambled or in an omelet) with two slices of ham or chicken breast.
-If you prefer something sweet, have some yogurt or a glass of milk, which are both sources of protein.
+If you prefer something sweet, have some yogurt or a glass of cow’s milk (which are both sources of protein) or soy milk or rice milk as alternatives to cow’s milk.

 2 | Carbohydrates at breakfast keep you full until lunch